Uterosacral Ligament Suspension

 - Bladder infections (cystitis).
 Bladder infections occur in about 60% of women after surgery and are more common if a catheter has been used.
 Symptoms include burning or stinging when passing urine, urinary frequency and sometimes blood in the urine.
 Cystitis is usually easily treated by a course of antibiotics.

 - Clots.
-Clots in the blood vessels of the legs/lungs can be a problem in patients undergoing this type of surgery.
-You will be given compression stockings to reduce the risk of this, and possibly also a course of injections.
+Clots in the blood vessels of the legs or lungs can be a problem in patients undergoing this type of surgery.
+You will be given compression stockings to reduce the risk of this, and possibly also a course of blood thinning injections.

 Specific complications related to uterosacral ligament suspension include:

 - Buttock pain.
-This is a short-term problem that can be managed with pain medication.
+This is usually a short-term problem that can be managed with pain medication.

 - Constipation.
-This is a common short-term problem and your doctor may prescribe laxatives for this.
+This is a common short-term problem.
+Your doctor may prescribe laxatives for this.
 Try to maintain a high fiber diet and drink plenty of fluids to help as well.

 - Pain with intercourse.
 This can rarely occur due to scar tissue at the top of the vagina, although most women find that their sex life improves once a prolapse is treated.